eventespresso/event-espresso-core/docs/L--Payment-Methods-and-Gateways/gateway-classes.md

 | Property Name | Description |
 | ------------- | ----------- |
 `_currencies_supported` | An array of 3-letter currency codes defining all the currencies this gateway supports.
 If the gateway supports ALL currencies, instead assign this to be the class constant EE_Gateway::all_currencies_supported
 `_supports_sending_refunds` | Boolean value indicating whether or not this gateway can SEND refund requests.
-If so, it shoudl implement override the method "do_direct_refund"
+If so, it should implement override the method "do_direct_refund"
 `_supports_receiving_refunds` | Boolean indicating whether or not this gateway can RECEIVE refund requests via Instant Payment Notifications from the payment processing site.

 > Note: for each of the "extra_meta_inputs" defined in your payment method's settings form, you should add a property to the gateway class with the same name, prefixed with an underscore.
 These properties will automatically have the values of those "extra_meta_inputs" put on them.
 Eg, if your form defined an "extra_meta_input" of "account_num", you should add a property onto your gateway class entitled `protected $_account_num;`